zk7/hershel/README.md

 In addition to adding new features, Hershel also allows standard header fields (e.g., TCP Window size, IP TTL, IP DF etc.) to exhibit volatility, i.e., a probability that a user changes these features.
 Results from experiments in the journal publication show that Hershel can still retain accuracy even against popular fingerprint scrubbers.

+# Project files

+Hershel is written in C++.

+The project contains two versions of the algorithm: a multi-platform single-threaded version which should compile on most systems.
+It includes the Hershel 116 OS database and some test signatures.

+The Visual Studio project files use the Windows library for multi-threading and hence compiles in Win32/64.
+It also includes the Hershel database and example signatures.
+This is likely the version you want to run if you have a large dataset.

+### File structure

+The data files containing the OS and Internet signatures have mostly the same text format.
+For the files in the multi-platform folder, this is format:

+	int id
+	int tcp_window
+	int ip_ttl
+	int ip_df
+	string tcp_options
+	longlong tcp_options_encoded
+	int mss
+	int rst_present
+	int rst_ack flag
+	int rst_window
+	int rst_sequence
+	int rst_nonzero
+	double RTT (0 value for database)
+	double RTO1_timestamp
+	double RTO2_timestamp
+	double RTO3_timestamp
+	...

+HershelDB.txt contains the database signatures, observations.txt contains sample observed signatures that are classified using the Hershel algorithm.
+The class-to-os-mapping.txt maps plain text label of the device to signature data in database.

 # Publication
 ### Conference
 Z. Shamsi, A. Nandwani, D. Leonard and D. Loguinov, "Hershel: Single-Packet OS Fingeprinting," ACM SIGMETRICS, June 2014.